-Italy, the birthplace of Opera, has played a prominent role in the progression of Western classical music.
-Ranging from the melodramatic and epic Operas of Verdi and Puccini, to the Baroque and Renaissance masterpieces by Vivaldi and Monteverdi, Italian composers have been crucial to the progression of Western music.
+Italy, the birthplace of opera, has played a prominent role in the progression of Western classical music.
+Ranging from the melodramatic and epic operas of Verdi and Puccini, to the Baroque and Renaissance masterpieces by Vivaldi and Monteverdi, here are the 10 greatest Italian composers to ever live.

 Giovanni Pierluigi da Palestrina (1526-1594)

-Giovanni Palestrina, an Italian Renaissance composer is perhaps the best know example of the Roman School of music.
-He wrote mostly in the idiom of sacred music which was crucial in the progression of church music and is often considered the pinnacle of Renaissance polyphony and counterpoint.
-In the ultimate musical compliment, Johann Sebastian Bach scrutinised and performed Palestrina’s Missa Sine nominewhilst writing the historic Mass in B Minor.
+Giovanni Palestrina, an Italian Renaissance composer, is perhaps the best known example of the Roman School of music.
+He wrote mostly in the idiom of sacred music, which was crucial in the progression of church music and is often considered the pinnacle of Renaissance polyphony and counterpoint.
+In the ultimate musical compliment, Johann Sebastian Bach scrutinized and performed Palestrina’s Missa Sine nomine whilst writing the historic Mass in B Minor.

 Claudio Monteverdi (1567-1643)

-Claudio Monteverdi was a revolutionary Italian composer whose work signalled the evolution between the Renaissance and Baroque period.
-His innovative compositional style included two differentiating features; the conventions of Renaissance polyphony and the basso continuo method of the new Baroque era.
-Monteverdi was a member of the Florentine Camerata who are credited with inventing opera as we know it; his most celebrated opera L’Orfeo is still performed in opera houses today.
-A highly innovative and original composer, Monteverdi enjoyed considerable success in his lifetime and is still revered worldwide today.
+Claudio Monteverdi was a revolutionary Italian composer whose work signaled the evolution between the Renaissance and Baroque period.
+His innovative compositional style included two differentiating features: the conventions of Renaissance polyphony, and the basso continuo method of the new Baroque era.
+Monteverdi was a member of the Florentine Camerata, who are credited with inventing opera as we know it; his most celebrated opera L’Orfeo is still performed in opera houses.
+A highly innovative and original composer, Monteverdi enjoyed considerable success in his lifetime and is revered worldwide to this day.

 Antonio Lucio Vivaldi (1678-1741)